 Our Family Coaches help families during their involvement in the foster care system (starting at intake and continuing after their reunification with their children), and help to strengthen families at risk of foster care involvement.
 Family coaches help parents develop the skills, resilience, and support systems they need to safely parent their children amid challenging life circumstances, and prevent child abuse and neglect.
 Our visit coaches meet with parents for 16 sessions before a visit, model appropriate behaviors during a visit, and debrief skill development after the visit.
 We also offer a support group called Network, that helps participants manage stress and behaviors through self-affirmation, sharing stresses and concerns, action planning, sitting with silence, and clearing concerns.

 Health Homes and Care Coordination

 Health Homes are a strength-based system of health care coordination.
-Clients are assigned a care manager who ensures continuity of care and comprehensive transitional care from service to service, across and within systems of education, foster care, juvenile justice.
+Clients are assigned a care manager who ensures continuity of care and comprehensive transitional care from service to service, across and within systems of education, foster care and juvenile justice.
 We also support foster parents, and birth parents in managing and overseeing the medical, mental health, behavioral health, dental and specialty needs and referrals of their children.

 “O.U.R.
 Place” Family Enrichment Center